sophist0/demo_web_app/README.txt

 Next open demo_site’s settings in virtualbox and under the Network tab enable Adapter 1 and set it to Attached to: NAT

-Under the advanced settings Cable Connected is checked but I’m not sure this matters.
+Under the Advanced settings Cable Connected is checked but I’m not sure this matters.

 Open “Port Forwarding” and set two rules.
 	Name	Protocol	Host IP		Host Port	Guest IP	Guest Port